smikhalevski/doubter/README.md

 // ⮕ { name: 'Jake', birthday: new Date(-660700800000) }
 ```

 Coercion rules differ from JavaScript so the behavior is more predictable and human-like.
-With Doubter you can coerce
+With Doubter, you can coerce
 input to the following types:

 - [string](#coerce-to-a-string)